The World of Johnny Cash

-The World of Johnny Cash is a compilation album released by country singer Johnny Cash on Columbia Records in 1970 (see 1970 in music).
+The World of Johnny Cash is a 1970 compilation album released by country singer Johnny Cash on Columbia Records.
 It contains some of Cash's minor hits, as well as several songs that were never released as singles.
-The album reached #2 on the Country charts.
+The album reached number 2 on the Country charts.
 It was certified Gold on 1/23/1971 by the R.I.A.A.